African termite alates for food

 Termite alates swarming

-If conditions are right, termite alates leave in great numbers simultaneously their nests or mounds.
+If conditions are right, termite alates leave their nests or mounds in great numbers simultaneously.
 That’s called swarming.
-And it takes about 20 minutes for all of them to leave their home.
-After flying a maximum of 10 minutes long, they settle on the ground and shed their wings.
-This wing shedding does not need a big effort, as there is a predetermined breaking point at the axels.
-The triangular shaped axle points of the four wings will remain a lifelong on the termite.
+And it takes about 20 minutes for all of them to leave their old home for good.
+After flying for 10 minutes, they settle on the ground and shed their wings.

 Nutritional value of termite alates